The problem of having too junior developer as a CTO

 To avoid these pitfalls, it’s important to understand what CTOs are responsible for managing within a company’s scaleup growth phase.
 By collaborating with key stakeholders and team leads (for example, Head of Product), a CTO can work cross-functionality to produce longer-term plans and roadmaps that revolve around the company’s ongoing growth.
 To support the roadmaps that are established, a CTO can then divide a technical team’s workflows according to the company’s internal structure and plans for growth.
 It’s at this time that processes and methodologies, such as Agile, can be implemented.

-Two real-world examples of scalability practises
+Two real-world examples of scalability practices

 When looking at some past examples of companies facing issues with scaling, we need look no further than Twitter.
 Twitter’s scalability issues are an insightful topic to read up on.
 You’ll notice how the Ruby on Rails framework was at the core of the company’s scalability issues: In a nutshell, the company hit the limits of Ruby's process-level concurrency model and wound up needing a programming platform that provided higher throughput and better use of hardware resources.